Celebrating your Unique Contribution

 - Country of residence/origin:

-- We will aim for diversity of ethnic background and cultural heritage: if you come from a non-majority background within your country of residence/origin, your chances increase.
+- We aim for diversity of ethnic background and cultural heritage

-- We will aim to allocate packages to those who fulfil a meaningful role and service within their community (online or offline, local or global).
+- We aim to allocate scholarships to those who fulfil a meaningful role and service within their community